How to Refinance Credit Card Debt

 Refinancing can reduce the number of monthly payments you need to make.

-This article will explore different ways to pursue credit card refinancing, and its potential benefits.
+We’ll show you the different ways to pursue credit card refinancing and the potential benefits.

 What Is Credit Card Refinancing?

-Refinancing means replacing one form of debt with another.
-What you accomplish by doing this depends on the type and terms of the debt involved.
-Credit card refinancing can help you lower your interest charges and/or simplify your monthly payments.
+Refinancing means using one debt to pay off another.
+What you accomplish by doing this depends on the type and terms of the debt.

 Credit card balance transfer

 The way to maximize the savings on a balance transfer card is to pay off the balance before the low-interest period expires.
-In any case, before signing up, you should figure out whether the money you’ll save during that low-interest period will exceed the costs involved.
-Those costs may include balance transfer fees and the excess interest after the low-interest period expires.
+In any case, before signing up, figure out whether the money you’ll save during that low-interest period will exceed the costs.
+Total costs could include balance transfer fees and the excess interest after the low-interest period expires.

 Personal loan

 If you’re refinancing as part of an overall program to pay down debt, a loan might be better than keeping the balance on a credit card.
-Credit cards generally allow for low minimum payments, which can prolong the repayment.
-And, of course, credit cards allow you to add to your debt at any time, which keep some people trapped in a debt cycle.
+Credit cards generally allow for low minimum payments, which can prolong the repayment period.
+And, of course, credit cards allow you to add to your debt at any time, which keeps some people trapped in a debt cycle.

 Home equity loan or HELOC

-A home equity loan involves borrowing a specific amount all at once, and then repaying it over a set schedule.
+A home equity loan means borrowing a specific amount all at once, and then repaying it over a set schedule.
 A HELOC works more like a credit card.
-You can draw money at different times, as you need it, up to your limit (and usually within a predefined time period).
+You can borrow money at different times, as you need it, up to your limit, for the first few years of the loan.
+If you pay down your balance, you could borrow more.

 Is it a Good Idea to Refinance Your Credit Card Debt?